IVEBench: Modern Benchmark Suite for Instruction-Guided Video Editing Assessment: Benchmarking Video Editing Method in

-\paragraph{Quantitative analysis.} From the numerical results in~\cref{tab:performance_comparison} and~\cref{tab:performance_comparison_inference} as well as the visualizations in~\cref{fig:metrics_results}, it can be observed that four evaluated methods demonstrate relatively good frame-to-frame consistency.
+From the numerical results in~\cref{tab:performance_comparison} and~\cref{tab:performance_comparison_inference} as well as the visualizations in~\cref{fig:metrics_results}, it can be observed that eight evaluated methods demonstrate relatively good frame-to-frame consistency.
 However, the per-frame image quality remains unsatisfactory, which consequently leads to low Video Fidelity scores.
 Moreover, these methods achieve very limited performance in instruction adherence, primarily due to the narrow range of task types they support.
-Among them, StableV2V exhibits the best performance in both instruction adherence and editing speed.
-InsV2V demonstrates the best overall performance in terms of editing capability and inference efficiency.
-Nevertheless, these models achieve a Total Score of no more than 0.7 and an Instruction Compliance score of no more than 0.45, indicating that existing IVE methods still have substantial room for improvement in overall editing capability, particularly in Instruction Compliance.
+Among them, Lucy-Edit-Dev~\citep{Lucy-Edit} exhibits the best performance in editing speed.
+Ditto~\citep{Ditto} and InsV2V~\citep{InsV2V} demonstrate the best performance in terms of editing capability, as they can execute editing prompts while preserving visual integrity.
+Furthermore, since Ditto successfully handles a larger number of cases, it achieves the best performance in Instruction Compliance.
+Nevertheless, these models achieve a Total Score of no more than 0.7 and an Instruction Compliance score of no more than 0.5, indicating that existing IVE methods still have substantial room for improvement in overall editing capability, particularly in Instruction Compliance.